About

 5. OVER 20,000 words = EDIT MODE.
 Surgical fixes allowed.

-6. Commit after every session: git commit -am "message"
+6. Snapshot after every session: ito log "message"

 === TOPIC ===

-[Set in .context — e.g., "biohacking guide for beginners, practical tone"]
+[Set in .crumbs — e.g., "biohacking guide for beginners, practical tone"]

 === WORD COUNT CHECK (every session) ===